Skiing in Italy: the top 5 resorts

 With 130 red runs, Sestriere offers endless choice for intermediate skiers

 The ski schools in Sestriere offer a range of group and private ski lessons for advanced skiers who want to perfect their technique.
-Lessons are very reasonably priced, group lessons lasting 3hrs and private lessons offering full flexibility regarding their length, starting time and the number of participants.
+Lessons are very reasonably priced, group lessons lasting 3 hours and private lessons offering full flexibility regarding their length, starting time and the number of participants.

-Thanks to world-class local pistes plus the extensive 400km of slopes within the nearby Milky Way, Sestriere offers some of the best skiing in Italy for experienced skiers.
+Thanks to world-class local pistes plus the extensive 400 km of slopes within the nearby Milky Way, Sestriere offers some of the best skiing in Italy for experienced skiers.

 Cortina d’Ampezzo: skiing in Italy with young kids